jsfuentes/Code-Cheatsheet/README.md

 ## Structure

 - `All` folders will have the notes and languages, but the main level should be for my favorite languages because I use it soooo often and it can get annoying to navigate otherwise.
 It does mean some stuff can be in two places, but easier to use
 - Each folder can have
   - README.md for the most general/basic concepts and examples/syntax
   - setup.md to describe how to install and get boilerplate working
   - packages folders for nonstandard packages, but general/standard packages often used can be left in the main folder
-- If two folder concepts overlap, then it will be it seems most useful/what folder you will already be in when you need it (still pretty vague)
+- If two folder concepts overlap, then it will be where it seems most useful/what folder you will already be in when you need it (still pretty vague)
   - e.g Docker in AWS will be in AWS folder not the Docker folder
   - e.g Python AWS SDK will be in the Python folder not the AWS folder

 ## Usage

-- My current favorite tool to access is [Typora](typora) b/c lightweight, instant markdown visualization, and quick open shortcut
+- My current favorite tool to access is [Typora](https://typora.io/) b/c lightweight, instant/inline markdown visualization, and quick open shortcut